 Scott holds two degrees in environmental science and has taught many university-level courses in environmental science, policy and journalism.
-He is an author of a major university-level environmental science textbook (Environment: The Science Behind the Stories, Pearson Education), an award-winning journalist and educator who once taught ecology inside the Maximum Security Unit of the Washington State Penitentiary.
+He is an author of a widely-adopted environmental science textbook (Environment: The Science Behind the Stories, Pearson Education), an award-winning journalist and educator who once taught ecology inside the Maximum Security Unit of the Washington State Penitentiary.
 Scott is an avid mountain biker, skier and backpacker, a novice backcountry horseman and a lifelong public lands hunter and angler.
 He lives in Bozeman, Montana.